 The Printmaking Area has recently secured a Student Technology Fee Board Enhancement Grant.
-This grant has served to update the digital printmaking equipment and to provide a new vent hood.
+This grant has served to update the digital printmaking equipment and provide a new vent hood.

 1 (25 ½” x 48”) Floor Model Motor Driven Etching Presses